-As mentioned previously, there are three main methods to use to develop a load for your rifle, they are the OBT (optimal barrel time) method, the OCW (optimal charge weight) method and then our preferred method based on efficiency of ammunition use and simplicity of determination, the ladder test method.
+As mentioned previously, there are three main methods to use to develop a load for your rifle, they are the OBT (optimal barrel time) method, the OCW (optimal charge weight) load development method and then our preferred method based on efficiency of ammunition use and simplicity of determination, the ladder test method.

 In this article we will share with you how the ladder test method, also sometimes called the sweet spot method, works, and the steps to follow to develop a accurate load for you rifle using this method.

 If you load from your min to max range across the spectrum, you always see two sweet spots.
 I always use the highest one only because the shooting discipline I do has unknown distances, and I have to estimate the distance, that’s why I want to shoot as flat as possible, and use the higher sweat spot.
 In many cases, the lower sweat spot is more constant in variable atmospheric conditions, as it is not near a point where your pressure levels can make a sudden upward curve due to very high temperatures.

 Very important.
 In order for you to do accurate load development, the test must be shot over a chronograph and the speed of each shot must be recorded.

 If your have no idea where your sweatspot is in terms of load and speed, you should start about a 1/4 above your minimum load.
 Suppose your minimum is 39gr, and max is 43gr, you should start at 40gr and increase your load with 0.2gr increments to maximum, loading only 1 cartridge at each load weight increment.

 You then shoot these cartridges at a minimum of 300 yards, and mark the shots from shot 1 to the last shot on the target.